The first public schools for children in Wise County

 started in 1858.
 Most children, however, did not

 attend the schools.
-The children were needed at home
+The older children were needed at home

 enrollment for public schools increased.

-population of Southwest Virginia was not a reality
+The idea of educating African Americans in far Southwest Virginia was not a reality

 community churches of the coal camps for school.
 The

 churches were converted to school rooms during the

 week and re-straightened for Sunday services.
 To